While using VLOOKUP, whenever the value for which you are looking for is not there in the data you get #N/A error.

-For example, you have a list of employees name and you want to lookup for the name “John”.
+For example, you have a list of employees’ names and you want to lookup up the name “John”.
 But unfortunately, that name is not there in the list.

 And for replacing the #N/A error, the best way is to use IFERROR with VLOOKUP.

-IFERROR is a function which can help you to evaluate a value and if that value is an error it will return a custom value instead of that error.
+IFERROR is a function that can help you to evaluate a value and if that value is an error it will return a custom value instead of that error.

 How IFERROR Works

 In the IFERROR function, you need to specify two things.
 First, the value you want to evaluate, and second, a custom value you want whenever an error occurs.
 Here is the syntax for IFERROR:

 - value_if_error: Value which you wants to get in return when an error occurs.

 - First of all, IFERROR evaluates the value.

 - After that, if the value is an error it returns the value you have specified for the error, otherwise the value itself.